shadykdc/Enigma_Machine/README.md

     ./enigma plugboards/I.pb reflectors/I.rf rotors/I.rot rotors/II.rot rotors/III.rot rotors/I.pos

-Type in a message and then send the garbled output to your friend with the above configuration settings.
+Type in a message and an encrypted message will appear.
+Send that to your friend with the above configuration settings.

-If your friend then pulls the code, uses these configuration settings, and puts that garbled message in, then your original message will appear!
+Have your friend pull the code, use these configuration settings, and put that encrypted message in.

+Then the enigma machine will decrypt the message!

 For more information check out the [specification pdf](https://github.com/shadykdc/Enigma_Machine/blob/master/spec-550-2-0.pdf).